GSA-TTS/identity-handbook/_articles/appdev-deploy-pki.md

    ```bash
    cd identity-devops
    ```
+4. Ensure you have the latest code with a `git pull`.
-4. Check current server status, and confirm that there aren't extra servers running.
+5. Check current server status, and confirm that there aren't extra servers running.
 If there are, scale in old instances before deploying.
    ```bash
    aws-vault exec prod-power -- ./bin/ls-servers -e prod
    aws-vault exec prod-power -- ./bin/asg-size prod pivcac
    ```
-5. Recycle the IdP instances to get the new code.
+6. Recycle the PKI instances to get the new code.
 It automatically creates a new migration instance first.
    ```bash
    aws-vault exec prod-power -- ./bin/asg-recycle prod pivcac
    ```